ashkan-pirmani/ashkan-pirmani.github.io/_news/announcement_1.md

 ---
 layout: post
-title: 🎓 Dr² (Doctor Squared—yes, you heard it right!
-Click on me 💡
+title: 🎓 Dr² (Doctor Squared)- Yes, you heard it right!
+Click on me for more detailed info! 💡
 date: 2024-11-29 17:00:00-0400
 inline: false
 related_posts: false